GeonYi/MultipleChildTree/readme.md

                    -> child022
 ~~~

-child01 is parent node of child011, child012 and child of root.
+*child01* is parent node of *child011*, *child012* and child of root.

-it's impossible has many child. like this,
+This library is impossible has many child. like this,

 ~~~
   root  -> Child01 -> child011